abemedia/go-don/README.md

 If the request is a struct and the `Content-Type` header is set to `text/plain` it returns a `415 Unsupported Media Type` error.

+#### MessagePack

+MIME: `application/x-msgpack`

+Parses MessagePack requests & encodes responses as MessagePack.
+Use the `msgpack` tag in your request & response structs.

 ### Adding custom encoding

 Adding your own is easy.
 See [encoding/json/json.go](./blob/master/encoding/json/json.go).